Symbols of the Occult on the Mormon Temple and Their Meanings

 Figure 7 : Masonic Holiness Symbol

-“The first phrase, “Holiness to the Lord,” is also a millennial declaration about building a Zion to which the Lord can return at his second coming…” Page 52
+“The first phrase, “Holiness to the Lord,” is also a millennial declaration about building a Zion to which the Lord can return at his second coming…” BYU Studies, p 52

 How can you honestly believe the Lord will return to that one specific place at His return?
 What about Jerusalem?
 The true Zion is in Jerusalem, not Utah, not Nauvoo, and certainly not Independence, Missouri.
 America has nothing to do with Zion.
 Contrary to Joseph Smith’s teachings, Christianity is not an American made institution.
 See Discourses of the Prophet Joseph Smith, pg.
 188.